 The most prominent peak in Algeria, Mount Hoggar, is situated in the world’s largest desert adding to the tremendous natural splendor.

-Olives, lavender, myrtle, acacias, tamarisk, and palms are among the most widespread plants.
+Olives, lavender, myrtle, acacias, tamarisk, and palms are the most widespread plants.
 The Tuareg use the majority of these herbs as folk medicine.

 The fennec fox, Dorcas gazelle, bighorn sheep, rodents, and prickly rock hyrax make up the majority of the biodiversity of the national park.